isabelc/WooCommerce-Show-Attributes/readme.txt

 == Changelog ==
 = 1.4.0 =
-* New - 15 new options are available to give you more granular control over where to show the attributes.
+* New - 16 new options are available to give you more granular control over where to show the attributes.
 * New - The options have moved to their own page at WooCommerce Settings, Products tab, click on "WC Show Attributes" to see all the options.
 * New - Options to show the product weight and dimensions in various places.
-* Fix - Attributes were displayed on the Cart page even thought the setting to make an attribute visible was unchecked.
+* Fix - Attributes were displayed on the Cart page even though the setting to make an attribute visible was unchecked.
 * Maintenance - Updated .pot translation file.

 = 1.3.1 =